Unfortunately, the so-called progressive UK Guardian has an Australian economics editor who is anything but…

 Our 2017 book – Reclaiming the State: A Progressive Vision of Sovereignty for a Post-Neoliberal World (Pluto Books, September 2017) – also traverses this territory.

-Suffice to say that the ‘leftist’ academy were bogged down in deconstructing the hermeneutics of some such or another.
+Suffice to say that the ‘leftist’ academy was bogged down in deconstructing the hermeneutics of some such or another.
 Or telling us about “The legitimation of panopticism reinvents itself as the project of system” or that “The historicization of agency is, and yet is not, the fiction of millennial hedonism” (all courtesy of the – Postmodernism Generator – go to bottom of that page to have a play).

 But it was in my field – macroeconomics – that the damage was extreme.